toolkit-for-ynab/toolkit-for-ynab/README.md

 - Change the height of the budget rows so you can fit more on the budget screen.
 - Make credit card categories in the budget go yellow if their balance doesn't match the account balance for the card.
 - Make all available amounts go red if they're negative on the budget screen.
+- Show the amount of the selected transactions in the account view.

 All of these are configurable with options in the extension options page.